cilium/cilium/README.rst

   the full label information of both the sender and receiver among a lot of other information.

-- Policy decision tracing: Why is a packet being dropped or a request rejected.
-  The policy tracing framework allows to trace the policy decision process for both, running workloads and based on arbitrary label definitions.

 - Metrics export via Prometheus: Key metrics are exported via Prometheus for integration with your existing dashboards.